 Ministry of New is an extremely positive workspace.
 The energy, the vibe of the place, allows for a fresh perspective.
-The team organises regular events that create opportunities to interact with people from different creative fields and also allows for an exchange of ideas and concepts.
+The team organizes regular events that create opportunities to interact with people from different creative fields and also allow for an exchange of ideas and concepts.
 Working at this coworking space helps me balance work with play- the ambiance is never too stressful.

 Before you go...